lucapette/web/main/content/writing/on-writing.markdown

 Writing doesn't feel clear and fluid, there's too much clutter.

-I'm clumsy but I've never felt that way about my writing.
+I'm clumsy but I had never felt that way about my writing.
 My experience as a student spoilt me.
 I was "the good writer" in any class.
 I put no effort and yet my writing was good.

 The experience gap between my Italian writing and the English one blocked me.
 I did not know how to fix it and a few years passed.

 That's how life works: if you do nothing, nothing happens.
 But I couldn't just give up on writing.
 I like it too much.
 I like the act itself, it calms me down.
-It gives me the silence that's so hard to find in this frenetic world.
+It gives me that silence that's so hard to find in this frenetic world.

 So I did what I always do when I want to know more about something: I read a few books.